msys2/msys2.github.io/Launchers.md

 You should *not* launch sh.exe directly as that doesn't start a login shell or set the correct environment variables for the type of shell that you want to use.
-Instead, your choices are:
+Instead, your best choices are:

 [**msys2_shell.cmd**](https://github.com/Alexpux/MSYS2-packages/blob/master/filesystem/msys2_shell.cmd), the improved multi-purpose batch file from the [`filesystem` package](https://github.com/Alexpux/MSYS2-packages/tree/master/filesystem).
 Run `msys2_shell.cmd --help` for usage.